ardalis/ardalis-com-gatsby/src/pages/blog/2022-year-in-review.md

  If you want to [write your own year in review blog post, I wrote a checklist here](https://ardalis.com/year-in-review-post-checklist).
 It's probably longer than most people will want but you can just pick and choose what works for you.

-Good luck in 2022 and beyond!
+Good luck this year and beyond!